Overwatch-Framework/overwatch/docs/manual/SQLITE.md

 ---

 ## ✅ Benefits
-- Easy to extend by other developers or plugins.
+- Easy to extend by other developers or modules.
 - Reduces need to manually manage tables and schema.
 - Avoids schema conflicts and hardcoded SQL logic.
 - Works for any number of systems or table types.